cgroce2/frontend-nanodegree-mobile-portfolio/README.md

 grunt-contrib-cssmin - task to minify css grunt-inline - task to inline critical CSS and Javascript

+I also added a src/ folder to contain pre-minified files

+I moved the development versions of the HTML/CSS/Javascript files into a src directory and src/css, src/js subdirectories.
+The grunt tasks automate the process of minifying CSS and Javascript (grunt-contrib-uglify & grunt-contrib-cssmin), inlining selected CSS and Javascript (grunt-inline) and moving the release files into their final locations.
 Results:

 Ultimately achieved a mobile PageSpeed Insights score of 96